jkour/Motif/Readme.md

 It lets you build simple decision trees without the need to create *if* statements.
 It makes the minimum number of comparisons necessary to generate a match.

+ **The current version is v.2.0.0**: This version has introduced breaking changes

 # Simple Example
 Suppose you have the following mapping:
 ```